 To do this, you need to take an honest look at what holds your self-esteem back.
 How could you improve your confidence?

-Short-term exercises like repeating positive affirmations and keeping a journal of your positive traits can help.
+Short-term exercises like repeating positive affirmations and learning how to journal can help.
 And in the longer term, therapy can help you unlock the source of a lack of self-worth.

 Secondly, it helps to work on accepting that we all have flaws – yourself and your partner included.